html-graph/html-graph.github.io/content/getting-started.md

 ---

+### 4. Enabling Features {#enabling-features}

+HTMLGraph supports numerous useful features, including:
+- transformable viewport
+- draggable nodes
+- background rendering
+- and many more

-Fourth, let's enable some built-in features, such as a transformable viewport, draggable nodes, and background rendering.
-Refer to <a href="/features" target="_blank">Features</a> for all available options.
+Refer to the <a href="/features" target="_blank">Features</a> page for all available options.

+These features can be enabled by invoking their corresponding methods on the `CanvasBuilder`, like so:

 {{< code lang="javascript" >}}
 class Application {